 I had never made cookies using pudding before so I was excited and nervous to try them.
 As the host of the Cookie exchange I try to make a delicious cookie but really I need to have an easy cookie recipe because I am so busy doing everything else for the party.
 I will get into that after the cookie recipe.

 The dough is pretty thick and I used a small ice cream scoop to make my cookies.
-I also set the timer to 8 minutes just to be sure I did not over bake them
+I also set the timer to 8 minutes just to be sure I did not over bake them.
+Check out the most recent OREO PUDDING COOKIES we made.

 This chocolate cookie recipe was simple to make, and per Erin’s advice and did not over cook them even though they seem a little undercooked when you pull them out.